Swan Lake (Bourne): Act II

 Distraught and disappointed that he will never find affection, the Prince writes a suicide note and goes to throw himself into a lake at a public park inhabited by swans.
 He is saved by a vision in which he encounters the lead Swan, who had appeared to him in his dreams.
 Initially rejected by the lead Swan, the Prince is gradually accepted and taken into the Swan's arms.
+The prince and lead swan fall in love.
 The Prince is elated and abandons his plan to kill himself.
 This Act contains the most talked-about element of the ballet in which bare-chested, barefoot male dancers play the swans, and it contains a very sensual pas de deux between the lead Swan and the Prince.

 Act III

 Scene 1 begins with princesses from various European nations and their escorts arriving at the palace gates for a grand ball.
 The Girlfriend sneaks in amongst them.

 Scene 2 takes place in a ballroom.
 It commences with the arrival of the Queen and the Prince and some formal dancing, but quickly degenerates into a debauched party of drinking and lascivious come-ons.
 Into this arrives the charismatic and sexually aggressive son of von Rothbart, the Private Secretary, in black leather trousers, who intensifies the sexual tension even further by flirting with every woman present, including the Queen.
 Each woman finds herself drawn to him and actively participates in the mutual, sometimes lewd, flirtation.

 Just as in the original Swan Lake, where customarily (although not always) one ballerina performs the roles of both the white swan (Odette) and the black swan (Odile), the same ballet dancer performs the white Swan and the black-clad young von Rothbart in this version.
 The Prince sees something of his beloved Swan in the son, and he is very attracted to his bravado and animal magnetism but shocked by his lewdness, especially towards his mother.
 During bump and grind group numbers and a sequence of national dances, it becomes clear that the Queen is powerfully attracted to von Rothbart's son.
 His father, the Private Secretary, looks on with an increasingly triumphant approval.
 The Prince also tries to approach young von Rothbart, only to be rebuffed.
 The Prince retreats into his mind and imagines dancing intimately with him, but the Prince's confusion interrupts the fantasy, and the son's movements turn from love to violence.